xrdocs/virtual-routing/_tutorials/2023-05-02-xrd-on-openshift.md

 Apply the configuration with: `oc apply -f tuned.yaml`
 ## Performance Profile
-Create a Performance Profile to set the number of desired Hugepages and reserved CPUs.
+Create a Performance Profile to set the number of desired Hugepages as well as reserved and isolated CPUs.
 HugePages of size 1GiB must be enabled with a total of 3GiB of available HugePages RAM for each XRd vRouter.
 Remember to enable Hugepages for each NUMA node that will be running XRd.
+The isolated CPUs are ones that will be available to be pinned to specific XRd workloads.

 <p class="codeblock-label">pao.yaml</p>
 ```yaml